-Chad J. Bradford and Allison Grant Menish obtained a defense verdict in favor of an emergency medicine doctor and his group practice in Lake Superior Court (Crown Point, Indiana) on March 1, 2018.
+Chad J. Bradford obtained a defense verdict in favor of an emergency medicine doctor and his group practice in Lake Superior Court (Crown Point, Indiana) on March 1, 2019.
 The medical review panel found against some of the defendants against whom the case proceeded to trial.

 A man with a history of medically controlled hypertension experienced a fainting episode and head trauma when he fell.
 After a disputed period of unconsciousness, the man awakened with combativeness, slurred speech, and left sided weakness.
 Upon arrival to the Emergency Department, the man was worked up for possible stroke and a wide array of possible causes of his fainting episode.
 The patient was admitted to the telemetry unit for further monitoring and workup by various specialties.
 The patient was discharged by other providers the following day.
 On the way home from the hospital, the patient went into full cardiopulmonary arrest.
 He could not be resuscitated, and an autopsy determined his cause of death was an aortic dissection.